rust-lang/style-team/README.md

 ## The formatting RFC process

-See [RFC TODO](TODO) for more details.
+See [RFC 1607](https://github.com/rust-lang/rfcs/pull/1607) for more details.
 Where this process is under-specified, see the process for [Rust RFCs](https://github.com/rust-lang/rfcs).

 * If there is no single, obvious style, then open a GitHub issue on the fmt-rfcs repo for initial discussion.
 This initial discussion should identify